Frequently Asked Questions

 At ALA, our teachers will receive benefits comparable to traditional public schools.
 We are part of the state retirement plan and we will have health benefits that compare very nicely to other school districts and schools.

 What type of curricula will you be using?

 We will be using original and primary source documents in much of our teaching.
 We want students to read from the original authors, whether it be a speech given at the Constitutional Convention of 1787 or one given by Frederic Douglas (a former slave and abolitionist) in 1881.
 ALA will align its curriculum to the state standards and objectives just as all other public schools do.
 We will incorporate a variety of teaching methods and styles to accommodate the learning needs of students throughout the grades.

 The elementary curriculum is based upon the Core Knowledge sequence, which meets or exceeds the Utah Core in every area.
 From this foundation, we will provide educational opportunities which actively engage the students in the learning process.

 Is ALA accredited?

-Yes, we are certified by the Northwest Association of Accredited Schools for a period of six years, effective as of May 2008.
+Yes, we are certified by the Northwest Association of Accredited Schools.

 May a charter school limit its enrollment to certain students?